kakaingalu/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. mv [[:upper:]]* /tmp/u -*Creates a script that moves all files beginning with an uppercase letter.

 16. rm *~ - *Create a script that deletes all files in the current working directory.

+17. mkdir -p welcome/to/school - Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.